 Negative thoughts toward aging can affect your health, cognition

-We all grow old, but our mood can affect our quality of life in our senior years, according to a recent study.
+We all grow old, but our mood can affect our quality of life in our senior years, according to a study.
 Research from the Irish Longitudinal Study on Aging at Trinity College in Dublin revealed that older adults with negative thoughts toward aging have slower walking speed and decreased cognitive abilities, compared to older adults with an optimistic viewpoint.